shortstheory/one-in-7-billion/content/2017-03-12-reading-list-1.md

 #### Bird by Bird - Anne Lamott

 In this book, Anne Lammot speaks about the joys and frustrations in the solitary world of a writer.
 From the outset, I loved this book.
 Lammot's writing style is hilarious and is loaded with dry wit and sarcasm.
-As with 'The Checklist Manifesto', the book follows off on tangents with no central plot to speak of.
-On my first read of 'Bird by Bird', I couldn't help feeling that this book would read better as a blog than a novel.
+As with The Checklist Manifesto, the book follows off on tangents with no central plot to speak of.
+On my first read of Bird by Bird, I couldn't help feeling that this book would read better as a blog than a novel.
 While of a much better quality than a typical blog, the rant filled nature of the book would slide in perfectly for a blog.

 Lammot also peppers the book with some *very* quotable passages.
 One of my favourites is the one about radio station KFKD, or K-Fucked: